tomhiskey/tom-personal-site-jekyll/portfolio/insights-business-partners-kct.md

 ![One of our personas](/images/kct-partner-insight-persona.png "One of our personas")

-I was also able to identify users’ “red routes” – their top priorities while using Insight.
+I also helped to identify users’ “red routes” – their top priorities while using Insight.
+They were partly based on the quantitative research I'd done (a survey of users), partly on the contextual research.

 **Analysis of navigation**